learn-co-curriculum/uci-mod-3-object-has-many-through-readme/README.md

 # Ruby Object Relations: Has-Many Through

-## Objectives
+## Learning Goals

 * Understand Has-Many-Through relationships
-* Construct indirect relationships between models (Customers, Waiters and Meals)
+* Construct indirect relationships between models (Customers, Waiters, and Meals)
 * Explore the concept of a 'joining' model
 * Continue to write code using a Single Source of Truth

 ## Introduction

 We've seen how objects can be related to one another directly when one object contains a reference to another.
-This is the "has many"/"belongs to" association, and is a direct relationship.
+This is the "has many"/"belongs to" association and is a direct relationship.
 For example, an artist may have many songs or a book might have many reviews.

 In addition to these one-to-one and one-to-many relationships, there are relationships that need something to join them together.
 For example, you don't need to have a direct relationship with the pilot of a flight you're on.
 You have a relationship with that flight (you're taking the flight after all), and the pilot has a relationship with the flight (they're flying it).
 So you have a relationship to that pilot _through_ the flight.